Reparations (transitional justice): Argentina

-The Argentine government provided reparations to the victims of human rights abuses suffered under the military dictatorship under the period 1975-1983.
+The Argentine government provided reparations to victims of human rights abuses suffered under the military dictatorship during the period 1975–1983.

 Canada

-For more than 100 years, Canada retained a practice of removing indigenous Canadian children from their families and placing them in church-run Indian residential schools (IRS).
-This process was part of an effort to homogenize Canadian society, and included the prohibition of native language and cultural practices.
-In 1991, the Canadian government established the Royal Commission on Aboriginal Peoples (RCAP), charged with exploring the relationship between aboriginal peoples, the government, and society.
+For more than 100 years, Canada retained a practice of removing Indigenous Canadian children from their families and placing them in church-run Indian residential schools (IRS).
+This process was part of an effort to homogenize Canadian society and included the prohibition of native languages and cultural practices.
+In 1991, the Canadian government established the Royal Commission on Aboriginal Peoples (RCAP), which was charged with exploring the relationship among Aboriginal peoples, the government, and society.

 As a result of the commission's recommendations, the government symbolically issued an apology in a "Statement of Reconciliation", admitting that the schools were designed on racist models of assimilation.
 Pope Benedict XVI also issued an apology on behalf of church members who were involved in the practice.
 In addition, the government provided a $350 million fund to help those affected by the schools.
-In 2006, the federal government signed the Indian Residential Schools Settlement Agreement, agreeing to provide reparations to the survivors of this program.
-The Settlement totals approximately $2 billion, and includes financial compensation, a truth commission, and support services.
+In 2006, the federal government signed the Indian Residential Schools Settlement Agreement, agreeing to provide reparations to survivors of this program.
+The settlement totals approximately $2 billion and includes financial compensation, a truth commission, and support services.

-In 2017 Prime Minister Justin Trudeau apologized to the lesbian, gay, bisexual, and transgender people of Canada in the House of Commons and announced reparations that would be made to citizens who were injured by specific actions of the State.
+In 2017, Prime Minister Justin Trudeau apologized to lesbian, gay, bisexual, and transgender people in Canada in the House of Commons and announced reparations that would be made to citizens who were injured by specific actions of the State.

 Chile

-In 1990, Chile's newly elected president Patricio Aylwin created the National Truth and Reconciliation Commission to investigate the human rights abuses of General Augusto Pinochet's 1973-1990 dictatorial regime.
+In 1990, Chile's newly elected president Patricio Aylwin created the National Truth and Reconciliation Commission to investigate the human rights abuses of General Augusto Pinochet's 1973–1990 dictatorial regime.
 The commission investigated disappearances, political executions, and torture, publishing the Rettig Report with its findings in 1991.
-Afterwards, its work was continued by the National Corporation for Reparations and Reconciliation.
-These programs recommended reparations for the victims, including: monthly pensions, educational benefits for the children of the disappeared, exemption from military service, and priority access to health services.
+Afterward, its work was continued by the National Corporation for Reparations and Reconciliation.
+These programs recommended reparations for the victims, including monthly pensions, educational benefits for the children of the disappeared, exemption from military service, and priority access to health services.

 However, these initiatives have also been criticized on a variety of grounds, such as their refusal to identify the perpetrators of violence and their failure to recognize a comprehensive range of victims to whom reparations are due.